 Since the 2018 Farm Bill, hemp has been reclassified as an agricultural product, and is legal under certain restrictions.

 The U.S. government defines hemp as cannabis with less than .3% THC content, and any product exceeding that threshold is deemed illegal.
 A primary reason for this change in legality was that industrial hemp is very promising for both the agriculture industry and for consumers.

 What about CBD?

-CBD (cannabidiol) is a non-psychoactive cannabinoid present in the cannabis plant, and the second most abundant cannabinoid.
+CBD (cannabidiol) is a non-psychoactive cannabinoid present in the cannabis plant, and the second most abundant cannabinoid after THC.
 CBD has been shown to reduce or amplify the effects of THC, but it also provides numerous benefits on its own.
-It has proved effective in treating pain, inflammation, anxiety, and a wide range of psychiatric disorders with little to no side effects.
+It has proved effective in treating pain, inflammation, anxiety, and a wide range of disorders with little to no side effects.

-CBD is present in both hemp and marijuana, but it can exist in particularly higher amounts within hemp, with the THC content being less than 0.3%.
+CBD is present in both hemp and marijuana, but it can exist in particularly higher amounts within hemp, with maintaining a THC content below 0.3%.